jdermont/QtPaperSoccer/README.md

 # AI

 The AI uses neural network for board evaluation.
 It's rather small, with one-hots inputs, value network.
 The search is [Unbounded best-first minimax](https://arxiv.org/abs/2012.10700) with UCT component for exploration.
 This is more like mcts with evaluation from neural network instead from semi-random games.
+Little description on the inputs is [here](https://github.com/jdermont/playground-kvhfh5iv/blob/master/papersoccer.md).

 # Ya Paper Soccer